Ok, so you’re looking at starting your own dropshipping business, and might I congratulate you now on the decision!

 Run these ideas through Google Trends to make sure these products are being searched for, hence they relevant and in demand.
 If the graph shows that the product/topic demonstrates steady growth for around 3-5 years, it may be a winner!

 - Run through KWFinder to see the monthly search volume of these in Google I.E if the product is a Sweeping Brush, input variations of the term (I.E. indoor sweeping brush) to really get the full perspective to how many people are searching for the product.
 K.W Finder will allow you to create a free account for a few searches, although the paid version is particularly helpful.
 This tool allows you to export results in an excel format, meaning that you can keep all of your findings in a folder on your computer, ready to access when you’re ready to do SEO & Keyword Mapping (But that’s another topic in itself that I will write an article on).

 Ok, so now that you have an idea as to the niche you’re looking to create your drop shipping business in, you’ll now need a medium in which you can sell your products from… Hence you’ll need a website, now there are a few different CMS (Content Management Systems) that you can use, but the main two are Shopify and WordPress.

 Personally, I use WordPress but I know lots of people who use Shopify; I’ll list the benefits and drawbacks of each platform below

-Shopify – (Advantages) Provide a 14-day free trial, Very easy to setup, No technical knowledge needed, Mostly drag and drop elements
+Shopify – (Advantages) Provide a 14-day free trial, Incredibly easy to set up as no technical knowledge needed, with their being mostly drag and drop elements.

 Shopify – (Drawbacks) Monthly billing ($29, $79, $299 based on sales)